strukturart/o.map/README.md

 ![logo](/images/logo.png)

-O.Map is an openstreetmap app for KaiOs, it is not available on the official store.
+O.Map is an openstreetmap app for KaiOs, it is a good companion for your next outdoor adventure.

+It is not available on the official store,
 Because I don't feel like annoying users with stupid advertising.

 ### Features